 The Company is exposed to the risk that future cash flows will fluctuate as a result of changes in market interest rates.
 The Company's primary exposure is related to its floating interest rate credit facility.
-The Company estimates that an increase or decrease of 1% in interest rates would result in a change in total annual interest expense on bank debt by approximately \$0.5 million over 2019 (2018 - \$0.4 million).
+The Company estimates that an increase or decrease of 1% in interest rates would result in a change in total annual interest expense on bank debt by approximately \$0.6 million for the year ended December 31, 2020 (December 31, 2019 - \$0.5 million).